22022658NguyenTienKhoi/ViEdu-pretraining-data-processing/README.md

   [link to C4_vi](https://huggingface.co/datasets/allenai/c4)
 # Tokenizer
 We use tokenizer from [meta-llama/Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B)
+# Training models
+We apply continual pretraining to [meta-llama/Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) on our processed dataset.
+The training process last 10 days on 2 Nvidia A100 GPUs and we achieve the average training loss of 1.9
 # Filtering models
 1. [Quality classification model](https://huggingface.co/zerostratos/quality_classification):
 - Model type: deberta-v2